The three pillars of Sigil

-- Purchase Intents (PINTs) — EIP-712 signed messages that authorise specific actions and scopes
+- — EIP-712 signed messages that authorise specific actions and scopes.
+A Stamped Mandate is delivered over the API as a

-- The Sumvin Identity Service (SIS) — exchanges signed PINTs for verifiable JWTs that third parties can independently validate
+PINT(headerx-sumvin-pint-token). - The Sumvin Identity Service (SIS) — exchanges signed Stamped Mandates for verifiable JWTs that third parties can independently validate.

-A typical identity flow looks like this:- The user (or their agent) signs a Purchase Intent — a structured EIP-712 message declaring what they want to do, which scopes they authorise, and how long the authorisation is valid
+A typical Sigil flow looks like this:- The user (or their agent) signs a Stamped Mandate — a structured EIP-712 message declaring what they want to do, which scopes they authorise, and how long the authorisation is valid.
+On the wire this is a

-- Your app exchanges the signed PINT with the SIS token service, which validates the signature, checks KYC status, and returns a SIS-signed JWT
+PINT. - Your app exchanges the signed mandate with the SIS token service, which validates the signature, checks KYC status, and returns a SIS-signed JWT.

 | Concept | Description |